Your cart is currently empty!

 Recent surveys indicate that experienced runners would rather keep entry fees low and not receive a medal.
 Many would go without a shirt to keep fees low.

 Race directors know this.
-Some races do not include a shirt with registration and most have eliminated a medal for all runners.
+Some races do not include a shirt with registration and many have eliminated a medal for all runners.

 Millions of new 5K runners each year